Bangladesh Nationalist Party: Ideology

-The changes that were made in many fundamental issues become the basis or ideology of the party. [...]
-Bangladeshi nationalism, faith in Allah, Bismillahir Rahmanir Rahim and establishment of a justice-based society - these are BNP was born with these as ideals.
-At the same time, BNP promoted private ownership and a free market economy.
-BNP still stands on these ideals.

 Nationalism

 Bangladeshi nationalism is the central ideology of the party.
-It was adopted from the 19-point program, which declared, "The sovereignty and independence of Bangladesh, golden fruits of the historic liberation struggle, is our sacred trust and inviolable right."
 According to its founder Ziaur Rahman, the "Bangladeshi" identity, based on its history, traditions, culture and geographical territory, is different from the neighbouring nations and unique to itself.
-Maruf Mallick argued that Zia wanted to move away from "narrow minded" ethnic and religious nationalism and wanted to create the identity of the citizens on the basis of the state, basically on the model of Western or Northern European countries.
-BNP's declaration supports a populism based on nationalism.
+Mallick argued that Rahman wanted to move away from what he called "narrow minded" ethnic and religious nationalism and wanted to create the identity of the citizens on the basis of the state, basically on the model of Western or Northern European countries.

 Economy

-The party fiscally called itself socialist, and claim to have practiced "people's democracy".
-Founding principles of the party included social and economic justice in light of socialism.
-But pragmatically, BNP promotes economic liberalism and supports a free-market economy with limited intervention.
-Ziaur Rahman believed that the previous socialist-influenced economy had been in a poor shape because of "years of colonial-style exploitation".
-To abate the deteriorating conditions, a revamp of the economic system is required.
-According to Mubashar Hasan, this new economic system was primarily an "outline for a capitalist system".
-According to Mallick, early BNP was inspired by the European social liberal policies which supported equal distribution of wealth and social welfare but opposed strong economic regulatory policies of its predecessor Awami League.
+The party self-describes as fically socialist and claims to have practiced what it terms the "people's democracy".
+Despite this, the party from its beginning has promoted economic liberalism and free-market economy with limited intervention.
+Rahman believed that the previous socialist-influenced economy of Bangladesh had been in a poor shape because of "years of colonial-style exploitation".
+To abate this condition, a revamp of the economic system was required, which was primarily, according to Mubashar Hasan, an "outline for a capitalist system".
+According to Mallick, the early BNP was inspired by the European social liberal policies, supporting equal distribution of wealth and social welfare, as opposed to strong economic regulatory policies of its predecessor Awami League.